 Causes of Acne:

 Certain drugs can cause acne, including steroids and certain birth control pills, among others.
-Hormone fluctuations are frequently the culprit as well, of course, hence the correlation with puberty.
+Hormone fluctuations are frequently the culprit as well, of course; particularly estrogen dominance.
 Deficiency in essential fatty acids (like O3 and O6) can contribute too, as can food sensitivities.
 The Western Diet is a HUGE factor (click here for more on this), and it’s also possible your thyroid could be the culprit.
 Naturopathic treatments of course depend on the cause.

 Traditional Treatments for Acne:

 - Topical antibacterial medications such as benzoyl peroxide or salicylic acid work by killing the bacteria causing the pimple and drying out the infected pore.
 These are available over the counter, or in prescription form for more severe cases.

 - Oral and topical antibiotics may be moderately to very effective for some patients.